wp-plugins/gravity-forms-addons/readme.txt

 * Fixed issue with malformed pagination link URLs
 * Improved "Expand All Menus" checkbox layout
 * Discovered an issue: pagination on approved-only entries doesn't work well.
 To compensate, you could set your page size to a large number that contains all the entries.
 This likely will not be fixed soon.
+* Fixed search behavior with pagination (a new search will always go to page 1)
+* Improved the grouping of the directory insert options (still a jumble, but better)

 = 2.4.4 =
 * Added administration menu for Gravity Forms Addons, allowing you to turn off un-used or un-desired functionality.
 Access settings either using Forms > Addons link or Forms > Settings > Addons.